 Narrative

 FHIR resources include an XHTML narrative, so that applications can display the contents of the resource to users without having to fully and correctly process the data in the resource.
-However displaying HTML is associated with several known security issues that have been observed in production systems in other contexts (e.g. with CDA).
+However, displaying HTML is associated with several known security issues that have been observed in production systems in other contexts (e.g. with CDA).
 For this reason, the FHIR narrative is not allowed to contain active content.
 However, care is still needed when displaying the narrative:

 Validate the narrative (the standard FHIR schemas do not allow active content, and the reference implementations won't handle it).
 Note, though, that external references could still be included in CSS, and these are outside the scope of schemas and reference implementations.